 How old is the Florence Cathedral?

-The Cathedral was completed in 1436, making it nearly 800 years old.
+The Florence Cathedral was completed in 1436, so it is almost 800 years old.

 Who built the Florence Cathedral?